ZerBea/hcxtools/README.md

 make install PREFIX=/usr/local (as super user)
 ```

-Or install via packet manager of your distribution
+Or install via package manager of your distribution
 --------------

 ### Arch Linux